Skip to the content

 • For Debit and Credit Card transactions, you can confirm the funds have been pulled from your account.

 When your electronic payment is returned, you will get notification from your county treasurer that includes the ‘Return Reason’.
-The ‘Return Reason’ is determined by the issuing bank and returned to the payment processor.
+The ‘Return Reason’ is determined by your bank and not by the county.
+For more information on returned payments, go to our Returned e-Checks page.

-County Treasurer’s may not cancel your payment in the county system right away and depending on the return reason, may give you time to make good on the return prior to cancelling your payment.
+Your County Treasurer may not cancel your payment in the county system right away and depending on the return reason, may give you time to make good on the return prior to cancelling your payment.

-Property Tax Returned Payments - For returned eChecks on property tax returns, the online balance due will not be updated until after the county cancels the taxes within the county real estate system.
-It is important to follow the repayment instructions included in the returned eCheck notification.
-If you have a returned eCheck on the 1st installment, paying the 2nd installment on IowaTaxAndTags.org will NOT make good on the returned eCheck.
-The payment will be applied to the 2nd installment in the county’s real estate system and the 1st installment will remain unpaid, subject to late interest.
+• Property Tax Returned Payments: For returned e-Checks on property tax returns, the online balance due will not be updated until after the county cancels the taxes within the county real estate system.
+It is important to follow the repayment instructions included in the returned e-Check notification.
+NOTE: If you have a returned e-Check on the 1st installment of a tax bill, paying the 2nd installment on IowaTaxAndTags.org will NOT make good on the returned e-Check.
+The payment will be applied to the 2nd installment in the county's real estate system and the 1st installment will remain unpaid and subject to late interest.

 1. I have completed my payment but cannot figure out how to log out of my account?
 (Back to Top)